cranotes/interview/README.md

 ## How do you perform SDV?
 ```
 By doing a quality control check to ensure that source data
-corresponds to entry in the EDC or case report form.
+corresponds to entries in the EDC or case report form.
 ```